 The marketer has a list of email addresses from customers who have purchased products from them in the past.
-They want to email them but instead of asking purchasers to join their email marketing list, they just add them and send.
+They want to email them but instead of asking purchasers to join their audience, they just add them and send.

 When a marketer exhibits at a trade show or sponsored event, they receive a list of attendee email addresses.
 Rather than ask the attendees to join their audience, they assume they have permission and send.

 People drop their business cards in a bowl to enter a drawing for a prize.
-This can seem like a common sense list collection technique, but entering a drawing doesn't qualify as giving permission to receive emails.
+This can seem like a common sense audience building technique, but entering a drawing doesn't qualify as giving permission to receive emails.

-The marketer purchased or rented members' email addresses from an organization, then added them to their list without getting permission first.
+The marketer purchased or rented members' email addresses from an organization, then added them to their audience without getting permission first.

 Here are some specific ways to prevent spam complaints.

 Even if they're your customers, you need to ask permission before you send promotions.
 Set up a separate audience for promotional messages, and ask customers to join it by explaining the benefits of your email content.

 Make your unsubscribe link prominent in every campaign.
 When contacts can't find an opt-out link, they'll often mark your email as spam instead.
 We recommend placing the unsubscribe link at the top of your emails, so they're easy to find.

 Your email needs to look professional, and like it came from your company.
 Messy campaigns can trigger distrust, and recipients could mark it as spam.
 If you're not a designer, get some tips on how to brand your campaigns, or considering hiring one of our Experts.